 Samapleu Extension 1 Deposit

-The Samapleu Extension 1 deposit was discovered by Sama in June 2010 and is located 1.3 km to the north of the Samapleu Main deposit.
-The surface expression of the ultramafic‑mafic geological host of the Samapleu Extension 1 deposit and the newly discovered SM34 Sector is approximately 2,000 m long by 50 m to 200 m wide and is still open in both directions.
-The ultramafic‑mafic host is oriented northeast‑southwest.
+The Samapleu Extension 1 deposit was discovered by Sama Group in June 2010 and is located 1.3 km north of the Samapleu Main deposit.
+The surface expression of the ultramafic mafic geological host of the Samapleu Extension 1.
+Samapleu Extension 1 is approximately 2,000 m long by 50 m to 200 m wide and is still open in both directions.
+The ultramafic mafic host is oriented northeast southwest.

-On June 6, 2013, Sama announced the discovery of mineralized surface outcrops grading up to 1.39% nickel and 2.26% copper sulphide (tested using a hand‑held Niton XRF analyzer) located 18 km southwest of the Samapleu nickel-copper Deposit.
+On June 6, 2013, the Company announced the discovery of mineralized surface outcrops grading up to 1.39% nickel and 2.26% copper (tested using a handheld Niton XRF analyzer) located 18 km southwest of the Samapleu nickel-copper deposit.

-The sector corresponds to a strong HTEM chargeability anomaly that covers an area of 6 km by 4 km and appears to be open to the west, southwest and south.
+The sector shows a strong HTEM conductivity covering an area of 6 km by 4 km with extension to the SW over more than 17 km (Figure 2).

 The disseminated mineralization is typically characterised by fine isolated grains to large granular aggregates of nickel, copper and iron sulphides.
 Sulphide phases observed so far include pyrrhotite, chalcopyrite, pentlandite and minor pyrite.
 Pentlandite occurs as inclusions in pyrrhotite.
 Disseminated sulphide occurs as fine grains of 0.5 to 1 millimetre in diameter, showing a high ratio of pyrrhotite versus chalcopyrite.
 Sulphide veinlets and fine filaments are also present.
 Composite grains of sulphide material are dominant, forming sulphide masses of odd shapes ranging from a few millimetres up to several centimetres in any one dimension.
 The semi-massive mineralization lenses show between 30% to 70% sulphide minerals.